Glutamine, what is it for? How to take it, what are the benefits and much more.

-Glutamine is a classic in the world of sports supplementation, and it is difficult to find a store in this industry that does not have it on the shelves.
+Glutamine is a classic in the world of sports supplementation, and it's hard to find a store in this branch that doesn't have it on the shelves.

 But, do you know what it is?